tonejito/terraform-aws-astronomer-enterprise/README.md

 - Deploy into an existing VPC in your network (see options vpc_id, private_subnets, and db_subnets)
 - Deploy a Linux or Windows VM accessible from the public internet that can access the private Astronomer platform (see options enable_bastion and enable_windows_box).
 Windows will use RDP and Linux will use SSH.
 Both will be deployed with an IP whitelist only including the public IP address of where the Terraform is executed.
+- Deploy the Astronomer on a public endpoint, see below "Different VPC or network configuration"

 ### Run Terraform